 Adult cat or adult dog.
-Any dog or cat over four (4) months of age.
+Any dog cat or cat dog over four (4) months of age.

-Adult day care facility means a state-licensed establishment providing care or supervision on less than a 24-hour-per-day basis for senior citizens.
+Adult day care facility means a state-licensed establishment providing care or supervision on less than a 24-hourper-day basis for senior citizens.